Wyko/essential_deathworlders/content/books/good-training/10-essayons.md

 The difference made for interesting chemistry.
 Regaari was a calm, collected, cool and suave personality, one who disapproved of boorish and uncivilized behavior.
 Daar, on the other hand, had no effective shame.
 Even here he mugged and embarrassed himself for the female’s pleasure.
 As always his antics were quite entertaining to watch.
 And, predictably, the human female rewarded him with a giggle and a coy smile as she drew blood.

-How much of her reaction was the simple friendly play between any sophont, Daar’s admittedly impressive charm, or related to the humans’ mildly annoying, automatic adoration of virtually *any* Gaoian…well.
+How much of her reaction was the simple friendly play between any sophont, Daar’s admittedly impressive charm, or related to the humans’ mildly annoying, automatic adoration of virtually *any* Gaoian... well.
 That would be something to tease Daar with later.
 Which would, of course, not bother Daar in the slightest. *Also* annoying.
 But enjoyable.

 "All done.
 Any medical complications we need to know about?"